-'''

-SUBSTRING(<string> [NOT] SIMILAR TO <pattern> ESCAPE <char>)
+SUBSTRING(<string> SIMILAR <pattern> ESCAPE <char>)

-'''

-Discussion: TrackerCORE-2006
+Discussion: Tracker CORE-2006

-For more information about the use of SIMILAR TO expressions, refer to README.similar\to.txt in the / doc/ subdirectory of your Firebird installation.
+For more information about the use of SIMILAR expressions, refer to README.similar\to.txt in the /doc/ subdirectory of your Firebird installation.

-The regex used is the SQL one.
-A guide is available in the DML chapter of the v.2.5 release notes and also at the Firebird web site.
+The regex used is the SQL one - the same one that is used for Firebird's SIMILAR TO searches.
+A guide is available in the Common Language Elements chapter of the Firebird 2.5 Language Reference, and in the DML chapter of the version 2.5 release notes available at the Firebird web site.